mmm/mmm.github.com/source/_posts/2016-03-17-hwtb-sessions.markdown

 ### Stages of an ingestion pipeline:

+The primary goal of an ingestion pipeline is to... ingest events.

 <a href="/images/event-ingestion-without-streaming.svg">
 <img src="/images/event-ingestion-without-streaming.svg"  width="720px" />
 </a>

-The Power of the Query Side

-Tenants to live by... immutable, lazy, simple/composable, testable

 <a href="/images/event-ingestion-without-streaming-with-filename.svg">
 <img src="/images/event-ingestion-without-streaming-with-filename.svg" width="720px" />
 </a>

+Get the events as raw as possible as far back as possible in a format that's amenable to fast queries.
+Remember, the power of the query side.

+Tenants to keep in mind here... build a pipeline that's immutable, lazy, simple/composable, and testable.

 <a href="/images/events-without-streaming-question.svg">
 <img src="/images/events-without-streaming-question.svg" width="720px" />